YesmynameisPerry/MorsecodeGUI/README.md

 There's also a number right next to`demowords` called `demotime`, which is simply the number of seconds that the program has to be left alone to begin cycling through words.
 Feel free to change this as well.
 To turn off demo mode completely just delete all the words in `demowords`, so it looks like this: `demowords = []` and demo mode will never begin.

+There's also a flag variable called `randomword` which, if `True`, will randomly pick words from `demowords` when in demo mode.
+If it's set to `False` then demo mode will go through `demowords` in order, looping back to the start once it reaches the end.